appliedblockchain/ab-website/_posts/2019-07-22-zkp-workshop-promo.md

 ---
 layout: "post"
 title: "Promotional video for our zero knowledge workshops for business"
-lead: "We started hosting zero knowledge proofs workshops for business.
+subtitle: "We started hosting zero knowledge proofs workshops for business.
 Contact us for more information."
 image: "zkp-promo.jpg"
 category: "Video"
 link: